Flight-Free-UK/flight_free_uk_website/source/posts/winter-sun.html.markdown

 So we book our flights and spend two weeks on a beach before returning to the same cold, dark and wet routine, with only our memories, our jet lag and an unseasonal tan.

 > "Last winter is the first time in a long time when I haven’t flown.
-I just wanted to spend more time experiencing what winter is really like in the UK."
+And I actually felt happier."

 It’s easy to justify the carbon output because sun makes us happy.
 But is all this jet-setting just masking the problem, rather than dealing with it?